 Preheat oven to 400 degrees F. Butter a 9x13-inch casserole dish.
 Heat a large pot of water over high heat for the pasta; cover.

 While the pasta is cooking, make the sauce.
-In a large saucepan, melt the 4 tablespoons of the butter over medium heat.
+In a large saucepan, melt the butter over medium heat.
 Once the butter has melted, whisk in the flour and cook for about 1 minute, until the flour starts to brown a bit and smells nutty, whisking constantly.
 In a slow, steady stream, whisk in the milk.
 Allow the sauce to come to a simmer.

-Once the sauce comes to a simmer, stir in the cheddar cheese, adding a handful at a time and stirring with a wooden spoon until completely melted before adding the next handful.
-Season with salt and pepper and turn off the heat.
+Once the sauce comes to a simmer, stir in the Pepper Jack and cheddar cheeses, adding a handful at a time and stirring with a wooden spoon until completely melted before adding the next handful.
+Season with the Cajun seasoning, salt and pepper, and turn off the heat.

-Add the cooked, drained pasta to the sauce.
+Add the cooked, drained pasta and shrimp to the sauce.
 Stir with a wooden spoon until everything is completely combined and evenly distributed.
 Pour the mixture into the prepared casserole dish.

-Sprinkle the macaroni and cheese with the topping mixture.
+Sprinkle the macaroni and cheese with the shredded cheeses.
+Sprinkle the bread crumb mixture on top of the cheese.

 Bake until browned and bubbly, about 15 to 20 minutes.
-Allow to sit for 10 to 15 minutes before serving.
+Allow to sit for 10 minutes before serving.